el-amoura/bank/README.md

-# Simple Data Warehouse Application
+# Savings Account Demo Application

-This is a simple Java with Spring Boot application that generates reports on existing data.
+This is a simple Java + Spring Boot application that simulates a savings account.
-It exposes a simple API where you can run a query on the existing test values and expect a result.
+It exposes a simple API where you can add users and create savings accounts for them.
-The test data is stored on a remote MySQL database.
+The data is stored on a remote MySQL database.

-The test values were extracted from [here](http://adverity-challenge.s3-website-eu-west-1.amazonaws.com/PIxSyyrIKFORrCXfMYqZBI.csv) and inserted into MySQL.

 You can test the API [here](http://ec2-18-156-33-147.eu-central-1.compute.amazonaws.com:8090/api/swagger-ui.html#/data-warehouse-controller#/).
 In this link you will find a Swagger interface for easy testing, but if you want to call the API you can do so with this [link](http://ec2-18-156-33-147.eu-central-1.compute.amazonaws.com/).